-In 2011 under HEA 1001-2008, the owner of a homestead will pay no more than 1% in property taxes based on his or her home's gross assessed value.
+In 2011 under HEA 1001-2008, the owner of a homestead began paying no more than 1% in property taxes based on his or her home's gross assessed value.
 (Gross assessed value is the dollar value assigned to property by the local assessor.
 It does not include exemptions and deductions and excludes business inventories.)
-For agricultural, other residential rental properties, or long-term care properties, a taxpayer will pay no more than 2% of the property's gross assessed value.
-For all other types of real and personal property, such as business property, property taxes will be capped at 3% of the property's gross assessed value.
+For agricultural, other residential rental properties, or long-term care properties, a taxpayer pays no more than 2% of the property's gross assessed value.
+For all other types of real and personal property, such as business property, property taxes are capped at 3% of the property's gross assessed value.